HariSekhon/Knowledge-Base/kubernetes-production-ready-checklist.md

 using a private key unique to the cluster which results in a blob that is safe to store in [Git](git.md) because it can only be decrypted by the cluster to regenerate the Kubernetes secret object.

-The drawback of this approach is that the secret must be generated for each cluster, and if the cluster (or more the Sealed Secret installation with the private key on that cluster) is destroyed and recreated, then the sealed secrets are unrecoverable and you must regenerate the secrets.
+The drawback of this approach is that the secret must be generated for each cluster - whereas External Secrets config can be inherited across clusters - while if a Sealed Secrets cluster (or more accurately the Sealed Secrets installation with the private key on that cluster) is destroyed and recreated, then the sealed secrets are unrecoverable and you must regenerate all the secrets.

 This means this is no good for fast DR or recreations of Kubernetes clusters unless you can also back up and restore the sealed secrets private keys for the cluster.